Floor cleaning prices range from $250-$400, on average. The average cost is $346. However, some customers pay as low as $100 and as high as $1,500.

 - 5,000-10,000 square feet: 39 cents per square foot

 - Up to 5,000 square feet: 50 cents per square foot

 Minimum service charge

-Many floor cleaners charge a minimum fee to cover the time, labor and overhead of arriving at a job site.
 For example, Impressions Commercial Maintenance & Floor Care charges a $150 minimum fee.
-If the company provides tile cleaning for 200 square feet (200 x 50 cents) of flooring, the cost per square foot is $100, but to meet the minimum service requirement, the flat rate for that job would be $150.
+For a 200-square-foot tile floor, the cost per square foot would be $100 (200 x 50 cents), but to meet the minimum service requirement, the flat rate for that job would be $150.

 Stairs add to the overall cost of floor cleaning.
 Stairs often have to be hand-cleaned, which requires more effort and takes longer.

 On average, Impressions Commercial Maintenance & Floor Care charges an average of $10 per tile stair for hand cleaning.
 So two flights of tile stairs with 10 steps each would cost $200.